kueckelheim/prompt-middleware/context/prompt-guidelines.md

 - Add clear instructions when multiple steps are needed.
 - Keep the language simple and actionable.
 - whenever possible divide a task into multiple consise steps
+- always mention the coding guidelines for the project that the should be followed